luckyframework/lucky/UPGRADE_NOTES.md

 </details>
 - Rename: `Errors::ShowSerializer` to `ErrorSerializer`
 - Update: `ErrorSerializer` to inherit from the new `BaseSerializer`
-- Update: `ErrorSerializer` contents with
+- Update: `ErrorSerializer` contents with:
 ```crystal
 class ErrorSerializer < BaseSerializer
   def initialize(